On this dayJan 04, 1876

 The lawmakers were encouraged by the recent success of convict-leasing pioneer Edmond Richardson in the Yazoo Delta region, who in 1868 had entered into a contract with the state to lease prisoners as labor to rebuild his lost cotton fortune.
 Many legislators saw the model as a perfect solution: convict leasing would simultaneously provide workers to the state’s labor-starved employers, earn revenue for depleted state coffers that could not otherwise afford to maintain the state prison, and provide a means of controlling the state’s recently-freed and largely impoverished Black majority.

 As a result, one of the new legislature’s first acts was to pass the “Pig Law,” which broadened “grand larceny”–an offense punishable by up to five years in state prison–to include theft of any farm animal or any property valued at ten dollars or more.
-White legislators knew the law would disproportionately affect the state’s Black citizens, many of whom remained unemployed and resorted to robbing farms to feed themselves and their families.
+White legislators knew the law would disproportionately affect the state’s Black citizens, many of whom remained unemployed and resorted to robbing farms to feed themselves and their families, or could easily be wrongly accused of such behavior and convicted by all-white juries.
 Within three years, the number of state convicts had tripled, from 272 in 1874 to 1,072 in 1877.

 The Mississippi legislature soon also passed the Leasing Law, authorizing state prisoners to be leased to “work outside the penitentiary in building railroads, levees or in any private labor or employment.”
 The law formally codified the practice of convict leasing, and the legislature soon proceeded to lease more than 1000 of its prisoners–the vast majority of them Black–in contracts to employers across the state.